Hello, I’m Sébastien

 Teaching & Mentorship

-I also mentor students and postdocs in research, guiding them through collaborative research and journalism projects.
+I also mentor students (PhD and undergrads) and postdocs in research, guiding them through collaborative research and journalism projects.